shikijs/shiki/README.md

 ### Specify a custom root directory

-You can specify a custom root directory for the languages and themes.
-This is useful if you want to use Shiki in a browser environment and want to specify a different host (and/or path) than the current one, or if you want to specify a dedicated directory structure for the current host.
+You can specify a custom root directory for your languages and themes.
+This is useful if you want to use Shiki in a browser environment and want to specify a different host (and/or path), or if you want to specify a dedicated directory structure for the current host.

 > If used, `setCDN` must be invoked before `getHighlighter` is called.
-> You won't have to use `setCDN` if you use the pre-build packages on [unpkg](https://unpkg.com/shiki") or [jsDelivr](https://cdn.jsdelivr.net/npm/shiki).
+> You won't have to use `setCDN` if you use the pre-built packages on [unpkg](https://unpkg.com/shiki") or [jsDelivr](https://cdn.jsdelivr.net/npm/shiki).

-Set a custom root path.
+Set a custom root path:

 ```js
 import { getHighlighter, setCDN } from 'shiki'